jazzari/TaskApi/README.md

 To create a task in Postman use:
 **POST http://localhost:3000/tasks**
-And in Body/raw complete with:
+and in Body/raw complete with:
 {"task": {
     "title": "Nueva tarea 5",
     "description": "Realizar una nueva tarea 5",